visits

 Posted on: Apr, 6th 2011

 Although Japan is the country more advanced in robotics, they are not sending a lot of robots to work in the nuclear plant of Fukushima.
 We don't know if this is because they spend more money in the robots than in the humans or because only have thought in build robots that do domestic task.
 However, at least they have sent one robot.
-Don't stop reading the rest of "Robots to repair nuclear plants"
+Finish reading "Robots to repair nuclear plants"

 Suggested posts